redis/redis-doc/topics/sentinel.md

 * `down-after-milliseconds` is the time in milliseconds an instance should not be reachable (either does not reply to our PINGs or it is replying with an error) for a Sentinel starting to think it is down.
-* `parallel-syncs` sets the number of slaves that can be reconfigured to use the new master after a failover at the same time.
-The lower the number, the more time it will take for the failover process to complete, however if the slaves are configured to serve old data, you may not want all the slaves to re-synchronize with the master at the same time.
-While the replication process is mostly non blocking for a slave, there is a moment when it stops to load the bulk data from the master.
-You may want to make sure only one slave at a time is not reachable by setting this option to the value of 1.
+* `parallel-syncs` sets the number of replicas that can be reconfigured to use the new master after a failover at the same time.
+The lower the number, the more time it will take for the failover process to complete, however if the replicas are configured to serve old data, you may not want all the replicas to re-synchronize with the master at the same time.
+While the replication process is mostly non blocking for a replica, there is a moment when it stops to load the bulk data from the master.
+You may want to make sure only one replica at a time is not reachable by setting this option to the value of 1.

 Additional options are described in the rest of this document and